Request more info

 What Diplometrics helps users study

-Diplometrics helps users translate international relationships into comparable evidence.
+Diplometrics helps users translate selected international relationships into comparable evidence.
 Researchers can use the datasets to study patterns in diplomacy, power, influence, cooperation, international organization activity, and risk.
 Policy and practitioner audiences can use them to compare relationships across countries, test assumptions, and ground analysis in documented measures.
 Students use the program to learn how international relations data are collected, coded, cleaned, and interpreted.

 How Diplometrics datasets connect to Pardee's broader analysis